November 26, 2025 Panchang Guide: Sacred Shift from Sashti to Saptami at 7:33 PM

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What are Sashti and Saptami, and when does the tithi shift on November 26, 2025?
+What tithi is observed on November 26, 2025?

-What observances are suggested for this day?
+What practices are suggested for Shukla Paksha Sashti on this date?